-Welcome to the home page of the Department of Comparative World Literature and Classics at California State University, Long Beach!
+Welcome to the Department of Comparative World Literature and Classics!

 Comparative World Literature is the study of foreign literatures in translation and the relationships among those literatures and between literature and other fields such as art, music, history, philosophy, and theatre.
 At CSULB, Comparative World Literature also offers a strong focus in cultural studies and mythology as bases for understanding literature and for the ways we see ourselves in a multicultural and global environment.